FakeShell/bootman/README.md

 ## Building & running

-Some of FuriOS Recovery's dependencies are included as git submodules in this repository.
+Some of bootman's dependencies are included as git submodules in this repository.
 You can clone the repository and initialise the submodules with

 ```
 $ git clone https://github.com/furilabs/bootman.git